gnobob/gnobob/README.md

 # Hi 👋 I'm Dom'z Lillo Jr.

-🚀 CEO and FOUNDER at **Autobit** — an Industrial Safety and Truth Platform
+🚀 CEO and FOUNDER at **AUTOBIT** — an Startup Industrial Safety and Truth Platform
 🌍 Vision: To make every industrial workplace **transparent, accountable, and safe**
 📍 Philippines